-By installing, copying, downloading, or otherwise using any software product that is pre-installed on this computer, you agree to be bound by the terms of the HP End User License Agreement (EULA).
-If you do not accept these license terms, your sole remedy is to return the entire unused product (hardware and software) within 14 days for a refund, subject to the refund policy of your place of purchase.
+By installing, copying, downloading, or otherwise using any software product preinstalled on this computer, you agree to be bound by the terms of the HP End User License Agreement (EULA).
+If you do not accept these license terms, your sole remedy is to return the entire unused product (hardware and software) within 14 days for a refund subject to the refund policy of your place of purchase.

-For any further information or for requesting a full refund for the computer, please contact your local point of sale (the seller).
+For any further information or for requesting a full refund of the computer, please contact your local point of sale (the seller).